Last updated on March 10, 2022 by Wandering our World

 If that doesn’t sound amazing enough, how about snorkeling and swimming with Manta Rays?
 You can do just that at a couple of coves close to the village of Kailua-Kona as they’re feeding spots for giant Manta Rays at night.
 The rays are very friendly and gentle, and it’s possible to book an excursion to swim alongside them!

-It’s things like that which make Big Island one of the best Hawaiian islands for families – this place is full of unique activities and things to do that will create memories for a lifetime.
+It’s things like that which make Big Island one of the best Hawaiian islands for kids – this place is full of unique activities and things to do that will create memories for a lifetime.

-However, just because it’s tranquil doesn’t make it any less enjoyable than the other picks on our list of best Hawaiian islands for families!
+However, just because it’s tranquil doesn’t make it any less enjoyable than the other picks on our list of best Hawaiian islands for kids!
 This island has so much to offer, and a trip here makes for a really great family vacation!
 (Recommended: Are There Spiders in Hawaii?).

 In particular, there’s some amazing kid-friendly beaches on the island such as Poipu Beach, which is just a five-minute drive from the Grand Hyatt Kauai.
 There are lifeguards on duty every day at this beach, and it is known for having calm waters.
 That makes it perfect for your little ones to enjoy a swim and a splash around in safety.